 Operation Round Up

-Charitable donations are made by the foundation to worthy projects and needs within the MEC service area.
+Charitable donations are made by the foundation to worthy projects and needs within the MEC and PWSD service area.
 Organizations can apply to the Macon Electric Foundation's nine-member board of directors, who award funds quarterly based on the worthiness of each application and available funds.
 One hundred percent of funds collected are returned to the community through donations from the foundation.

 Who decides where the money goes?